eliperkins/eliperkins/README.md

 ### Communication Channels

-I default to async communication, especially with our distributed team (from Berlin to SF and many timezones in-between).
+I default to async communication, especially with a distributed team and many timezones in-between.

 In order of preference, sans urgency:

 1. Slack Public Channel
-1. GitHub Issue/PR/Discussion
+1. GitHub Issue/PR/Discussion / Linear Issue
-1. Zoom
+1. Zoom / Google Meet
 1. Slack DM (to directly me, via a group DM, or via a private channel)
 1. Email

 For urgent things:

 1. Slack DM
-1. Zoom
+1. Zoom / Google Meet

 ## 🏃‍ Maintenance and Care